Conor Harrington biography

 Whether it be murals, paintings, or, as in the case of 2008’s Weekend Warriors exhibition, the use of costumes and military re-enactment enthusiasts, the integration of the old and new is what makes Conor Harrington’s work so memorable.
 He is always delicately, definitively tapping into both the historical and the often parallel modern themes of our society to deliver important commentary through his beautiful artworks.

 Harrington has held solo and groups shows mostly in London, but also in New York.
-He has also painted numerous street pieces across the world such as in New York, Miami, Paris, London, Warsaw, Copenhagen, Aalborg, Mallorca, Sao Paulo, San Juan and the Bethlehem Wall.
+He has also painted numerous street pieces across the world such as in New York, Miami, Paris, London, Warsaw, Copenhagen, Aalborg, Mallorca, Sao Paulo, San Juan Bethlehem Wall.

 Conor Harrington is currently based in East London, where he works primarily from his studio.